If you enjoy working with children, starting your own afterschool program can be an exciting and fulfilling venture.

 While a strong structure helps you stay on track, remember to leave some room for flexibility.

-You should find a balance between activities that go towards reaching your goals and keeping your students motivated by doing activities of their choosing.
+You should find a balance between activities that go towards reaching your goals, learning opportunities like science experiments or homework help, and enrichment activities that keep the students motivated.

 Hire the Right Staff